 The festival also featured the Wild Pollinator Trail, the Keeping Dawlish Cool Photography and Art Competition, and collaborative community art projects.

-Held annually in Dawlish, Turn the Tide is a free community festival focused on climate, creativity, nature and local action.
+Held annually in Dawlish, Devon, Turn the Tide is a free community festival focused on climate, creativity, nature and local action.